Sultan Ageng Tirtayasa University

-Sultan Ageng Tirtayasa University (abbreviated as Untirta) is the only state university in the province of Banten, Indonesia.
+Sultan Ageng Tirtayasa University (abbreviated as Untirta) is the state university in the province of Banten, Indonesia.
 The main campus is in Serang Regency, the faculty of engineering is at Cilegon, and Faculty of Education most of it is located in Ciwaru Serang.
 Sultan Ageng Tirtayasa University was established by the Tirtayasa Foundation.

 Untirta has seven faculties: Law, Teacher Training and Education, Engineering, Agriculture, Economics, Social & Political Science, and Medicine.

-Sultan Ageng Tirtayasa University is the youngest public university in Indonesia.

 History

 In 1984, Tirtayasa Education Foundation had the College of Law, College of Teacher Training and Education, and College of Technology; a decree by the Ministry of Culture and Education changed their status to Faculty of Law, Faculty of Teacher Training and Education and Faculty of Engineering.
 All faculties were determined by the listed status as faculty at Sultan Ageng Tirtayasa University.
 Then Untirta developed with the establishment of the Faculty of Agriculture and Faculty of Economics, with listed status.

 On October 13, 1999, the decree of the President of the Republic of Indonesia set about preparation of establishment of the Sultan Ageng Tirtayasa University as a Public University.
 On March 19, 2001, Sultan Ageng Tirtayasa University became state university in the Ministry of National Education.